MechanicalFlower/game-3d-toolkit/README.md

 poetry install
 ```

-This will also install pre-commit, which is used to automatically run checks and formatting on the code before commits.
+This will also install `pre-commit`, which is used to automatically run checks and formatting on the code before commits.